-Are/could other people be involved?
+Are/could other people be invo olved?

 Who:

-Any immediate action taken:

-ed: Date:
+Sign ed: Date:

-to the Safeguarding Designated Person.
+Plea se take this completed form to the Designated Safeguarding Lead at your o centre.

-orting staff member and the Safeguard out the Safeguarding Designated Office ntre safe and may only be discussed between ding Designated Officer.
-If you have any cond er please contact Stef McLoughlin in confidenc n@stgiles.co.uk or by phone.
+rep orting staff member and the Sa ut the Designated Safeguarding the centre safe and may only be discussed betweer afeguarding Designated Person.
+If you have any con g Person please contact Kate Knight in confidence by giles.co.uk or by phone 01273 359500 ncerns

-rd of Action Taken (by Safeguardin ng Officers):
+Reco ord of Action Taken (by Safe guarding Officers):

+Date and time received:

+Immediate action taken:

-Senior manager passed on to/discuss ed with:
+Senior manager passed on to/o discussed with:

-en:
+Agreed further action taken/to be taken:

 Parental contact details:

-Parental address:

-ed: Date:
+Sign ed: Date: